PJLab-ADG/neuralsim/README.md

 To streamline the organization of assets and transformations, we adopt the concept of generic scene graphs used in modern graphics engines like [magnum](https://doc.magnum.graphics/magnum/scenegraph.html).

 Any entity that possesses a pose or position is considered a node.
-Certain nodes are equipped with special functionalities, such as camera operations or drawable models.
+Certain nodes are equipped with special functionalities, such as camera operations or drawable models (i.e. renderable assets in `AssetBank`).

 ![scene_graph](media/scene_graph.png)